Maurolp15/Apple_Pay_Case_Study/README.md

 ## Overview and Origin:

-Apple was created as a computer system-based company by Steve Jobs (who left the company in 2011) and Steve Wazniak, (who left the company in 1986).
+Apple was created as a computer system-based company by Steve Jobs, who left the company in 2011, and Steve Wazniak, who left the company in 1986.
 As Apple’s technology and projects grew, the company implemented a very successful expansion in the mobile world: The iPhone.
 By the time the iPhone 6 was launched in 2016, it gave clients a revolutionary method of mobile payment and digital wallet systems called Apple Pay.
-Tim Cook, Apple’s CEO partnered with American Express, Visa, and Mastercard since 2013 to develop the system.
+Timothy Cook, Apple’s CEO since 2011 partnered with American Express, Visa, and Mastercard since 2013 to develop the system.

 ---